kevinrenskers/ios-debugbar/README.md

         [[KRDebugBar sharedInstance] toggle];
     }
 }
 ```

-You could also very easily add shake detection:
+You could also very easily add shake detection by adding this to your AppDelegate:

 ```objective-c
 - (BOOL)canBecomeFirstResponder {